willthefirst/advent-of-code/README.md

 To use Jest: `npm run test {path/to/directory}`

 For VS Code debugger, run `nodemon`, then attach debugger that process.

+## Todo

+- Make paths absolute
+- Move input to be in their respective directories

 ## Learnings